Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated great capabilities in solving a wide range of tasks in a resource-efficient manner through prompting, which does not require task-specific training, but suffers from performance fluctuation when there are multiple prompt candidates.
-Previous works have introduced gradient-free probability-based prompt selection methods that aim to choose the optimal prompt among the candidates for a given task but fail to provide a comprehensive and fair comparison between each other.
-In this paper, we propose a unified framework to interpret and evaluate the existing probability-based prompt selection methods by performing extensive experiments on 13 common NLP tasks.
-We find that all existing methods can be unified into some variant of the method that maximizes the mutual information between the input and the corresponding model output (denoted as MI).
-Using the finding, we develop several variants of MI and increases the effectiveness of the best prompt selection method from 87.79\% to 94.98\%, measured as the ratio of the performance of the selected prompt to that of the optimal oracle prompt.
-Furthermore, we propose a novel calibration method called Calibration by Marginalization (CBM) that is orthogonal to existing methods and helps increase the prompt selection effectiveness of the best method by 99.44\%.\footnote{The code and datasets used in our work will be released at \href{https://github.com/soheeyang/unified-prompt-selection}{https://github.com/soheeyang/unified-prompt-selection}.}
+Previous works in prompt engineering for large language models have introduced different gradient-free probability-based prompt selection methods that aim to choose the optimal prompt among the candidates for a given task but have failed to provide a comprehensive and fair comparison between each other.
+In this paper, we propose a unified framework to interpret and evaluate the existing probability-based prompt selection methods by performing extensive experiments on 13 common and diverse NLP tasks.
+We find that each of the existing methods can be interpreted as some variant of the method that maximizes mutual information between the input and the predicted output (MI).
+Utilizing this finding, we develop several other combinatorial variants of MI and increase the effectiveness of the oracle prompt selection method from 87.79\% to 94.98\%, measured as the ratio of the performance of the selected prompt to that of the optimal oracle prompt.
+Furthermore, considering that all the methods rely on the output probability distribution of the model that might be biased, we propose a novel calibration method called Calibration by Marginalization (CBM) that is orthogonal to the existing methods and helps increase the prompt selection effectiveness of the best method to 96.85\%, achieving 99.44\% of the oracle prompt F1 without calibration.\looseness-1\footnote{The code and datasets used in our work are available at \href{https://github.com/soheeyang/unified-prompt-selection}{https://github.com/soheeyang/unified-prompt-selection}.}